vanillasoap/kicad-mcp/docs/drc_guide.md

 ```

 The tool will:
-- Automatically select the best available method (CLI or IPC API)
+- Use the kicad CLI to run the DRC check
 - Analyze your PCB design for rule violations
 - Generate a comprehensive report
 - Save the results to your DRC history